madees/ADM-OSC-Chataigne-Module/README.md

 - getSoundObjectsPositionsXYZ : for (x,y,z) cartesian objects coordinates
 - getSoundObjectsPositionsAED : for (a,e,d) spheric objects coordinates
 - getSoundObjectsGain : for objects gains
-- getSoundObjectsCartesian : for objects config (1=cartesian, 0=spheric)
+- getSoundObjectsMute : for objects mute states

 Those will be polled automatically at /modules/adm_osc/parameters/getUpdateRate frequency.